mune07/calculater/README.md

-# calculater
+# Calculater
-making of calculater using java script
+Making of calculater using java script